Best Foods for Gut Health

 7. Collagen-Boosting Foods

 The lining of the gut relies on a protein called collagen to keep it healthy and strong.
-Collagen-rich foods and foods that enhance collagen are also thought to have an overall beneficial effect on our well-being.
-Some good collagen-boosters include:
+Collagen-rich foods and foods that enhance collagen are also thought to benefit our well-being overall.
+Some good collagen boosters include:

 - Bone broth.